aaronfox/CECS-622-Simulation-and-Modeling/README.md

 #### This was a model of a fictional store with various uniform random purchase requests, a Gaussian distribution of customer purchases, and variable inputs allowing the user to visualize the results of the simulation with a line chart and a bar chart; it sure felt like I was an Industrial Engineering major during this project.

 <img src="https://user-images.githubusercontent.com/19690086/73704298-8e1aaf00-46c0-11ea-8168-0bc82b33a6bf.png"  alt="Inventory_modeling for a fictional store with PyQt" width="50%" height="50%">

+## And much more!
+Check out the Folders above to see the code of each project!